E-AI-MODEL/evai-inner-space/README.md

 ### Checking Supabase integration

 Open the Admin Dashboard and navigate to the **Systeem** tab.
 Use the `Test Supabase` button to perform a quick query and verify that data can be fetched.
-The result will be shown in the UI and the retrieved row is logged in the browser console.
+Below the test you will find the **Seed Overzicht** with totals, most-used seeds and recent additions pulled from Supabase.
+The result of the connectivity test is shown in the UI and the retrieved row is logged in the browser console.

 User feedback on messages is stored in the `seed_feedback` table.